Email FacebookTwitterMenu burgerClose thin

 Should You Have More Than One Financial Advisor?

 Whether you should consider working with more than one advisor can depend on your overall goals and financial situation.
-If you’re fairly new to investing and you haven’t built up a sizable net worth yet, for instance then one advisor may be sufficient to meet your needs.
+If you’re fairly new to investing and you haven’t built up a sizable net worth yet, for example, then one advisor may be sufficient to meet your needs.
 On the other hand, if you have a larger or more complicated estate, then it could make sense to have different advisors to handle individual areas of your financial plan.

 You may also decide to have multiple advisors if you don’t feel comfortable typing up all of your assets with a single firm.
 When weighing the decision to hire more than one financial advisor, consider your goals and what you expect an advisor to do for you.
-Also, think carefully about the costs and what you’ll pay to each advisor in exchange for their services.
+Also, think carefully about the costs and what you’ll pay each advisor in exchange for their services.

 How to Find a Financial Advisor